Serahmukoya/ss/README.md

- Fun Calculator! 😎
-Welcome to the Fun Calculator — your friendly, emoji-powered calculator built with Python!
 Add, subtract, multiply, and divide two numbers in style.
 Whether you’re doing homework or just goofing around, this mini calculator is here to make math fun! 🎈

 💡 What It Does